Uchemena/Run-JS-TS/README.md

 - Runs `.js`, `.ts`, and `.tsx` files using Node
 - Uses `tsx` to execute TypeScript and TSX without pre-compiling
-- Restarts the process automatically when files change
 - Shows all output in a dedicated VS Code output panel
 - Integrates into the Explorer via right-click